Emerging trends in marketing attribution and analytics for 2023

 Poor input data translates to poor marketing analysis results, which could lead to inaccurate budget allocation decisions.
 For instance, if analytics tools indicate that Facebook Ads generate few conversions, marketers may cut budgets on this channel despite it having a significant impact on buying decisions.

 To support this trend on a journey to quality data and precise analytics, SegmentStream offers its help.
-With the use of ML algorithms, it analyses each website visit and calculates the probability to convert for each of them.
-This way, there’s no need to desperately try to observe the whole customer journey and stitch all touchpoints together.
+With the use of ML algorithms, it analyses a wide range of data: from clicks, impressions, and costs to user behaviour.
+This way, there’s no need to try to observe the whole customer journey and stitch all touchpoints together.
 Marketers receive adequate data on the go which they can use for proper budget allocation and decision-making.

 With this trend growing strong, we’ll see how marketers finally find a way to receive quality marketing data despite all data regulations.